Welcome to the Classics subject guide - your guide to using the library resources, services and facilities for your subject.

 Cypriot White Slip Ware, late Bronze Age. © University of Edinburgh

-The Main Library holds the majority of books for History.
+The Main Library holds the majority of books for Classics.
 Most of these books are on the 2nd floor or in the HUB Collection on the ground floor.

 Find your course reading lists via Resource Lists.
 Type in your course code or keywords from the course title, or your lecturer's name.